mrakgr/Trading-Journal/journal_2025.md

 Creating a large software project isn't that different from trading.
 There is effort, time and financial risk involved either way.
 I just have to decide what is the better trade.

 Everything is trading.
 I should not put buying and selling of financial instruments on a pedestal.

+9:20am.
+Why do I even want to get back into trading?
+That would be in order to have a rematch with 2007 - 2014.

+But that is wrong.

+I won't beat my old self just by trading a different system.

+I'll beat my old self by surpassing trading entirely.

+Do you think that making a project that generates millions, tens of millions or even 100s of millions in value is being less of a trader than somebody who flips stocks for profits even for those same amounts?

+In fact, it's more likely I'll be able to make 100m with a software project than via trading.

+I can let my desire to trade stocks hinder me, or I can learn and let it elevate my programming game to a completely new level.